Skip to content

 • A stable, consistent relationship during a period where most of the usual structures have shifted

 The therapeutic relationship itself matters here.
 When the rest of life is in flux, having one place that is reliably there — one relationship that continues regardless of what is changing elsewhere — provides a kind of ground.
+The therapist becomes the one constant in a landscape of change — not by being rigid, but by being reliably present.

 And as self-esteem work often reveals: the question of who you are when the role is gone is intimately connected to whether your sense of worth is built on what you do or on who you are.
 Transitions test this distinction sharply.